dvynjli/priori/README.md

 # abs_interp
-Python based bstract Interpreter for pthread programs.
-Creates a LLVM pass to verify properties of LLVM IR.
+C++ based Abstract Interpreter for C++11 programs.
+An LLVM pass that verifies properties of LLVM IR.

 # Building
 ```